Train

 3. Proposal for a Regulation establishing an EU framework for the harmonised measurement of transport and logistics emissions

-4. roposal for a revision of Directive 92/106/EC on Combined Transport Directive.
-The publication of this proposal was delayed until 7th November 2023.
+4. Proposal for a revision of Directive 92/106/EC on Combined Transport Directive.

 @Network Rail